respoke/docs/src/js-library/screen-sharing.md

 2. Go to [https://chrome.google.com/webstore/developer/dashboard](https://chrome.google.com/webstore/developer/dashboard) and click on *Add new Item.*
 3. On the next page, click the "Choose File" button, and selet the .zip file you created in step 1.
 4. Click the *Upload* button.
 5. After the upload completes you will be taken to a page where you can configure the options for your extension.
-Under the section labeled *Websites* you will want to be sure to select your domain from the dropdown list (the default valie is set to "none").
+Under the section labeled *Websites* you will want to be sure to select your domain from the dropdown list (the default value is set to "none").
 If the domain where you will be hosting your application is not listed, then you will need to first add the domain by clicking on the *Add a new site* link.

 ![ngrok running in the terminal](img/chrome-extension-website.jpg)